JLEWilson/Pierre-sSweetAndSavoryTreats.Solution/README.md

 ## Description

-_An mvc application that allows the user to facilitate treat/flavor.
-This project emphasizes practicing many to many relationships.
-The user is able to create a flavor object that can can be repaired by any number of treats that are licensed, a treat object that can become licensed to be able to repair any number of flavors.
-The project contains a plash page that lists all created objects as well as a navigation bar that can direct you either to both a flavors list a treats list, or to an account management page._
+_An mvc application that allows the user to facilitate treat/flavor relations.
+This project emphasizes practicing many to many relationships and authentication with Entity.
+The user is able to create a flavor object that can can be assigned to any number of treats or a treat object that be assigned any number of flavors.
+The project contains a splash page that lists all created objects as well as a navigation bar that can direct you either to both a flavors list a treats list, or to an account management page.
+The edit, create, and post views are only available to those who have logged in while the details view is available for all._

 ## Setup/Installation Requirements